ejh243/BrainFANS/docs/development-pipeline.md

 Reviewers -> Assinged people will be notified to review your changes and provide feedback (code review)
 \
-Assignees -> Assigned people will be responsible for overseeing the pull request and the merge process
+Assignees -> Assigned people will be responsible for overseeing the pull request and the merge process, we reccommend at least assigning yourself
 \
-Labels -> Relevant tags for the pull request
+Labels -> Relevant tags for the pull request (best to pick the same ones as used in the issue being addressed)

 ![Screenshot of applying labels](images/development-pipeline/assign-labels-pull-request.png)